MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 - Create a Web App on Azure and deploy the API using FTP.
 - Examine SasS like office-365.

+**Note You can find more details about this module demos on demos/labs page**

 ## Module 4: Tooling for DevOps

 ### Lesson 1: DevOps Toolchain Options